 In the classroom though it’s probably safe to say they offer a bit of light relief from traditional study methods and probably shouldn’t serve as a primary anatomy teaching resource.

 The games recommended above are just meant as a bit of fun more than anything!

-Can Board Games Really Help Me Master Anatomy?
+Can Anatomy Board Games Really Help Students Master Anatomy?

-Where they will certainly help is with active recall and quizzing – study strategies I heavily depend on in my own med school studying philosophy (see my article: how to study medicine more effectively).
+Where they will certainly help is with active recall and quizzing – study strategies I heavily depend on in my own med studies.

-Anatomy board games take all the sting out of lonely book or flashcard study and help bring you and your classmates, colleagues etc, closer together.
+Anatomy board games take all the sting out of lonely book or flashcard study and help bring you and your classmates closer together.

 Image Credit – @jessedo81 at Unsplash